To be ready at Alert Level 1:

 Runny noses and coughs can be very normal at this time, however we need to manage these differently due to Alert Level 1 recommendations, which ask us all to adopt public health measures and increase hygiene habits.
-This includes staying home if you or your child is unwell with COVID-like symptoms.
+This includes staying home if you or your child is showing signs of COVID-like symptoms.

-The symptoms of COVID-19 are similar to common illnesses such as a cold or flu.
+The symptoms of COVID-19 are similar to common illnesses such as a cold or influenza.
 A person may have one or more of the following: